Russ Brown

 beautifully, and then you look at that one field in your API response

-that’s supposed to showcase your observability chops for your dream job
+that’s supposed to showcase your observability chops and it’s just… null.

 Welcome to my 90-minute debugging odyssey with Langfuse tracing.